 - Faroe Islands

 - New Zealand

-- Codes of Conduct or Certification Mechanisms – A Code of Conduct or a Certification Mechanism can offer appropriate safeguards for transfers of personal data where they include binding and enforceable commitments by the organization in the third country for the benefit of the individuals.
+(4) Codes of Conduct or Certification Mechanisms – A Code of Conduct or a Certification Mechanism can offer appropriate safeguards for transfers of personal data where they include binding and enforceable commitments by the organisation in the third country for the benefit of the individuals.
 These are relatively new tools under the GDPR and the EDPB is working on guidance to further explain how to properly use these tools and when.
 These concepts are covered in detail in the GDPR under Articles 40, 42 and 46(2).

 (5) Derogations – It’s important to note that some less common derogations exist under Article 49 which can be viewed as exceptions to the rules identified in items 1-4.
 These derogations are interpreted very restrictively and only for occasional and non-repetitive processing activities.
 Examples of these derogations include: (a) situations in which the Data Subject has explicitly consented to the transfer after having been informed about the risks of transfer; and (b) if the data transfer is necessary for important reasons of public interest.